nhantd/startup/handbook.for.new.employees.md

 ## drone.io
 * If you are working at the DevOps team, you probably need permissions of drone.io repositories for your projects.
 Please don't hesitate to contact to [DevOps](mailto:devops@cosmos.io).

+## Sentry
+* If you are working at the DevOps team, you probably need permissions of the Cosmos team for Sentry.
+Please don't hesitate to contact to [DevOps](mailto:devops@cosmos.io).